Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 	- Makkusu uses this opportunity to test his Cyber.Beast controler using Airiona's Cyber.Beast
 		- Maybe with out her permission.
 In which case Airiona comes up behind him creating the poisiblty of punishment
 		- Airiona is excited about his creation

 			Airiona: Wow you're smart

+			Airiona: you see, you were able to make the csd and controler because unilike others he doesn't rely on cyber.beast to code he does is on as society does not have the skills they once did

 			Makkusu: Not really I just most are combined ideas from real scientist to put ideas together to come up with a new one

+			No unlike most scientist who have become singular focused and don't combined ideas from others you put ideas together to come up with a new one

 	- Makkusu is given a cyberbeast and invited to be a cybervator
 ###	Act 2
 5. **Crossing The Threshold**<br>
 Episodes: 6, 7, 8, 9
 	- Makkusu teams up with Airiona in cyberspace.
-He assumes that because Airiiona and Minia are teammates that he is a ReNet Cybervator
+He assumes that because Airiona and Minia are teammates that he is a ReNet Cybervator

+		Airiona: It’s nice to be around someone smarter than me for a change especially when it is a citizen(minia is smart but does not enough confidence to exercise it)

+		Makkusu: But aren't you a cybervator

+		Airiona: yea but my family isn’t, and your a perfect example that the distribution of money is misplaced citizen do all of the work while cybervator gets majority of revenue from your work even though they are only one percent of the population.
+But we’re gonna change all of that.

-	- Makkusu develops Airiona's character as he gets her to not only help other citzens in cyberspace but Cybervarors as well
+	- Makkusu develops Airiona's character as he gets her to not only help other citzens in cyberspace but Cybervarors as well.
+		They help them mostly by teaming up with ReNet, BluNet, and Cyvolter Cybervators that are being out numbered
 	- The 22? championships is going on
 	- Makkusu trains his body